rajangdavis/macrocosm_js/README.md

 ## TODO
 1. Basic instruction on what is needed to achieve connectivity via MIDI
+2. Add some technical instruction on how certain features work (macro calls, knobs, state)
-2. Possibly upgrade React, but not the hugest priority
+3. Possibly upgrade React, but not the hugest priority